leonjza/frida-boot/course/3-chapter-3/typescript.md

 ![vscode-project](../_media/vscode-project.jpg)

 Next, navigate to the `agent/index.ts` file.
-There should be some content already populated for you, which you can remove and replace with the RPC example from the previus chapter.
+There should be some content already populated for you, which you can remove and replace with the RPC example from the previous chapter.
 The only difference is we will replace our `console.log()` statements to make use of the `log` function that comes with the example:

 ```typescript
 import { log } from "./logger";